Samrath-dev/LivaSG/README.md

 ### Exploring Properties

 1. **Start with Explore Page**: Open the application to view Singapore map
-2. **Click Areas**: Select any polygon (planning area) to see basic information, further click "View properties" to view more details
+2. **Click Areas**: Select any polygon (planning area) to see basic information, further click "Analysis" or "Facilities" to view more details
-3. **View Details**: Click "Details" for comprehensive area analysis
+3. **View Facilities**: Click "Facilities" for comprehensive analysis of amenities in that location
-4. **View Ratings**: Click "Ratings" for breakdown of categories scores
+4. **View Analysis**: Click "Analysis" for breakdown of categories scores and price trend line
 5. **Compare**: Use comparison tools to evaluate multiple areas

 ### Advanced Search

 1. **Access Search Function**: Use search bar at explore page
 2. **Apply Filters**:
-   - Set budget range with sliders
    - Select preferred amenities
 3. **Review Results**: Click on search results for detailed views